 George VanderBurg was elected to his fourth term as a Member of the Legislative Assembly for Whitecourt-Ste.
 Anne on April 23, 2012.
-He currently serves as the Government Whip, and as the deputy chair of the Special Standing Committee on Members Services.
-In addition, he also serves as a member of the Standing Committee on Privileges and Elections, Standing Orders and Printing and the Standing Committee on Families and Communities.
+He currently serves as the Government Whip, and as a member of the Government’s Operations Committee.
+He is also the deputy chair of the Special Standing Committee on Members Services, and serves as a member of the Standing Committee on Privileges and Elections, Standing Orders and Printing.

 Mr. VanderBurg is the former Associate Minister of Seniors (reporting to the Minister of Health) and he previously served as Minister of Seniors, Minister of Government Services, and Acting Minister of Innovation and Science.